wp-plugins/responsive-menu/readme.txt

 - The Responsive Menu plugin used to use Namespaces, which are only available in PHP versions 5.3 and above, please ask your hosting provider to upgrade your PHP version on the server or delete the plugin completely and re-install to remove this error.

+= Why does my site go weird when using the Push animation =

+- You need to add the following meta tag to your site header: &lt;meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1, user-scalable=no" /&gt;

 == Screenshots ==

 1. Fully customisable Admin Screen